Skip to content

 I --> J[WidgetHTTPService → OBS]

-Everything lands in one HTML file with <style>, the tokens <script>, and the runtime <script> all inlined.
+Everything lands in one HTML file: <style>, the tokens <script>, and the runtime <script> all inlined.
 No <link>, no <script src>, no extra HTTP round-trips.
-Works in OBS Browser Source, works from file://, works copied off the machine.
+Works in OBS Browser Source, from file://, and copied off the machine.

 Message contract